RnD-2022-CAITO/caito_react/README.md

 ### Deployment

-This project will be deployed on Firebase Web Hosting Service by the end of this year.
+This project is run on Firebase hosting: <a href="http://caito-dev.web.app">Click here to launch the application</a>

 ## Tools used
-- HTML, CSS, BlueprintJS, Javascript (React)
+- ReactJS, CSS, BlueprintJS
 - NodeJS, ExpressJS, Firebase Cloud Function & Firestore

 ## Authors